 The keyboard's dimensions are 33cm (l) x 6cm (d) x 3.8cm (h) or 12.9in x 2.36in x 1.46in.
 The numeric keypad's dimensions are 9.2cm x 6cm x 3.8cm or 3.6in x 2.36in x 1.46in.
 The approximate accuracy is about +/- 0.2mm.

 Whilst I can't guarantee this is the case for all M4s throughout their production lifetime, I've seen many Lexmark-era M4 and M4-1s pressed with "PC + ABS" stamped in the plastic, indicating the case is made with a polycarbonate/acrylonitrile butadiene styrene blend of some sort.
-Beige M4 keycaps look like they have dye-sublimated letters and many have retained their keycap texture over the years, indicating the keycaps are likely made from PBT (polybutylene terephthalate).
-The black ones use pad-printed letters instead (much like black Model M13s), but the keycaps on 1995 Lexmark and 1999 Unicomp M4-1s once again sport robust texture that can indicate they too are made from PBT.
+Beige M4 keycaps look like they have dye-sublimated letters and many have retained their keycap texture over the years, indicating the keycaps are likely made from PBT (polybutylene terephthalate) as alternatives like ABS wear down and start 'shining' much more often and quicker.
+The black ones use pad-printed letters instead (much like black Model M13s), but the keycaps on my 1995 Lexmark and 1999 Unicomp M4-1 examples once again sport robust texture that can indicate they too are made from PBT.

 At the time of publication, I would consider the $50 USD for the keyboard and $30 for the numeric keypad to be a good deal in the United States for used examples.
 Prices for anything vintage IBM is higher in the UK and Europe, thus I would say £60/€70 and £35/€40 or the best acceptable prices for keyboard and numeric keypad respectively you may see.